frncsdrk/avatar/README.md

 **Type:** `GET`

-get a customizable avatar with sane defaults
+Get a customizable avatar with sane defaults

 **query**